scipy/scipy.org/source/content.rst

     dev-zone

-SciPy (pronounced "Sigh Pie") is, broadly speaking, an ecosystem of open-source software for mathematics, science, and engineering.

 SciPy refers to three related but distinct entities:

 * A *software library*, a collection of scientific toolboxes based on NumPy_;